HappyLuckYesterday/react-hooks-react-router-code-along/README.md

   <div>
     <NavLink
       to="/"
-      /* set exact so it knows only to only set activeStyle when route is deeply equal to link */ exact
+      /* set exact so it knows to only set activeStyle when route is deeply equal to link */ exact
       /* add styling to Navlink */
       style={link}